Report rape and sexual assault

 Anonymous reports

-Intelligence checks will be conducted on suspect details to identify whether any safeguarding needs to be undertaken to protect other people.
+You can use the online form to make a report.
+Intelligence checks will be conducted on the details you provide, to identify whether anything needs to be done to protect others.

 Recent incidents

-We may ask you not to shower and to keep any clothing, underwear and sanitary products you were wearing at the time of the assault, or immediately after, because they may provide forensic evidence.
+You may be asked not to shower and to keep any clothing, underwear and sanitary products you were wearing at the time of the assault, or immediately after, because they may provide forensic evidence.

 Non-recent incidents

-The crime will be allocated to the relevant investigations team, unless there are immediate safeguarding concerns or urgent policing actions which need to be carried out first.
+The crime will be allocated directly to the relevant investigation team, unless there are immediate safety concerns to address or urgent actions that police need to take.

-The investigations team will contact you within 5 days to take further details about the allegation.
+The investigation team will contact you to take further details about the allegation.
+They will do this as soon as possible.